 A: Sometimes you can fix obvious setup issues on your own, such as selecting the wrong date range or uploading the wrong file.
 However, if the problem is caused by failed, missing, or incomplete source data in Synder, users often need help from Synder Support to investigate and resolve it properly.

 A: No. This workflow is a data completeness check, not a sync-status check.
-Whether the related summary has already been synced or not does change whether the underlying transaction-level data in Synder matches the payment platform data.
+In other words, whether Synder has already synced the related summary does not change whether the underlying transaction-level data matches the payment platform data.

 Reach out to Synder Team via online support chat or email with any questions you have – we are always happy to help you!